-Qualified burn managers include some ranchers, farmers, forestry or wildlife agency personnel, state agricultural extension personnel, Nature Conservancy and Ducks Unlimited land management personnel, Natural Resource Conservation Service (NRCS) personnel, and Noble Foundation wildlife or forage specialists.
+Qualified burn managers include some ranchers, farmers, forestry or wildlife agency personnel, state agricultural extension personnel, Nature Conservancy and Ducks Unlimited land management personnel, Natural Resource Conservation Service (NRCS) personnel, and Noble Research Institute wildlife or forage specialists.
 This list omits some sources of qualified burn managers.
 With a little initiative, anyone should be able to gain adequate experience because there are multiple opportunities.

 Establish goals and a plan for each burn.
 Goals and site characteristics should dictate the prescription for a burn.
 Plan every aspect of a burn well in advance to develop an adequate fuel load (usually grass or tree leaves), prepare fireguards, gather and repair equipment, organize labor, and obtain permits.
 Since future weather is uncertain, an individual burn and its associated equipment and labor should be scheduled for about three dates.
 Equipment and labor needs for prescribed burning are further discussed in a February 1995 Ag News and Views article.